The Lewis Carroll Society Journals

 The Carrollian

 The Society's scholarly journal, which features articles about all aspects of Dodgson's life and works, has become well-established over the years and is now the leading journal on its subject.
 Ranges from 48 to 64 pages.
-Issued twice each year.
-Currently running slightly late, but we expect to make up some ground during 2011 and to be back on schedule at then end of 2012.
+Further information is available at http://thecarrollian.org.uk.

 Bandersnatch

 A lively quarterly newsletter containing details of the Society's activities, and announcements about future events, merchandise, press coverage, etc. Between 28 and 36 pages.
-Issued 4 times each year.
-Bandersnatch is edited by Michael O'Connor.
+Issued generally 4 times each year although .

 Lewis Carroll Review

 In depth reviews of all the major publications relevant to Charles Dodgson and his world, written by reviewers with a specialist knowledge.
 Between 16 and 28 pages.
-Issued 3 or 4 times each year.
-Lewis Carroll Review is edited by Charlie Lovett.
+Issued between 2 and 4 times each year, according to need.
+Lewis Carroll Review is edited by Amanda Lastoria ( lewiscarrollreview@gmail.com).

 Jabberwocky